CAPA Management Software for Regulated Industries

 Root cause analysis is where most CAPA systems produce their weakest output.
 The investigation finds the proximate cause — the operator error, the equipment malfunction, the out-of-specification material — and documents it as the root cause.
 The corrective action addresses the proximate cause.
 The effectiveness check finds no immediate recurrence.
 The CAPA closes.
 Six months later, a different operator makes the same error, a different piece of equipment malfunctions the same way, or a different lot of material fails the same test.
 The root cause was not the operator, the equipment, or the material.
 It was the control system that allowed each of those events to occur.

-Structured root cause analysis methodologies exist specifically to prevent the proximate-cause trap. eLeaP’s CAPA management software structures three primary methodologies within the investigation workflow, each appropriate to different investigation contexts.
+Structured root cause analysis methodologies exist specifically to prevent the proximate-cause trap. eLeaP’s CAPA management software structures two primary RCA methodologies within the investigation workflow — 5-Why and fishbone analysis — each appropriate to different investigation contexts.
+A third tool, FMEA, enters at the preventive action stage after the root cause is identified, as described below.

 5-Why Analysis